uhef/story-of-telmuir-et-co/chapters/chapter5.md

 **Notes to text:** ChatGPT 4o plus some human help

-# Chapter 5: Shadows of New Cyre (as recollected by Telmur)
+# Chapter 5: Onwards to New Cyre (as recollected by Telmur)

 The adventurers were once again scattered across the land.
 Fonzi, Sylvanus, Oliva, and Thule had their adventure playing out in Starilaskur, while Telmur had unintentionally strayed apart, the weight of exhaustion clouding his mind and leading him astray.